nickft/mipams-jpeg-systems/README.md

 ## Deploying <a name="deployment"></a>

-First let's specify some application parameters.
-In the src/main/resources/application.parameters you may find the parameters that can be configured for the demo.
+In the home directory of the project there are two directories core and provenance each one corresponding to a separate application.
+Provenance application is dependent on core application.
+Let's first focus on the core module.
+In the core/src/main/resources/application.parameters you may find the parameters that can be configured for the core application.
 It is important to specify the path where the images and jumbf files (files with extension .jumbf) should be stored.
 For documentation purposes below you may find all the parameters used for the demo:

 ```
 spring.main.allow-circular-references=true

-logging.level.com.mipams.jumbf=DEBUG
+logging.level.org.mipams.jumbf.core=DEBUG

 # Maximum size per file uploaded: 50 MB
-mipams.core.max_file_size_in_bytes=52428800
+org.mipams.core.max_file_size_in_bytes=52428800

-mipams.core.image_folder=/home/nikos/Desktop
+org.mipams.core.image_folder=/home/nikos/Desktop

 ```

 Now, let's compile the application.
 In the application's home directory run the following command: